TheCodeCache/security/SSL - Server Certificate.md

-# Server certificates
+# Server certificate
-This is what mostly referred as the "SSL certificates".
+This is what mostly referred as the "SSL certificate".
   The names are interchangeable, however it is not entirely true, bcoz SSL certificates can be as Client certificates as well.
   This `server certificates` are used to authenticate the `identity` of a server.
   When installed on a website, an `SSL certificate` turns the protocol on the website from `HTTP to HTTPS`